-It’s impossible to reach every single of your target audience at once; hence, emphasizing your efforts to a critical audience helps you create a successful marketing strategy that dedicates to specific personas.
+It’s impossible to reach every single of your target audience at once; hence, emphasizing your efforts to a critical audience helps you create a successful customer-driven marketing strategy that dedicates to specific personas.

 Based on the Small Business Encyclopedia, focusing on too many niches will only fail.

 This is because today’s marketplace has changed.
 In pursuing potential customers, business owners must factor in age, lifestyle, gender, and technological sophistication.